Call for entries

 Contact the Gallery to make any arrangements outside of these times.

-Finalists must be available to attend the opening exhibition at 6pm Friday 11 December 2020.
+Finalists must be available to attend the opening exhibition opening and awards presentation at 6pm Friday, 10 December 2021.

-Please let us know if you also intend submitting your artwork for SoE.
+Please let us know if you also intend submitting your artwork for Seasons of Excellence.

 Work displayed in a public exhibition is subject to Australian copyright law.
 If your artwork contains non-original material you are required to acknowledge this in your application and seek appropriate clearance from copyright holders.